Case Study: Live Memorial Event Video at the Ron Dellums Memorial Service, Oakland CA

 Do you have an upcoming special event that you want to capture on video?
-Contact Alan Cash Video about creating a live video.
+Learn more about our Oakland video production service here.
+Contact Alan Cash Video about filming your event.

 Alan Cash and his crew helped me co-produce video coverage of a large Memorial of over 300 people in Oakland in a technically very challenging environment.
 As an Emmy Award winning Cinematographer I am used to a high level of quality, both technically and in the realm of personality and reliability.
 Alan exceeded every hope and expectation and I can highly recommend his services.